joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/04/17/us/politics/supreme-court-birthright-citizenship.html

 **France’s Richest Man Counted Trump as a Friend.
 He Still Faces Tariffs.**\
 `The trade war has hurt the Louis Vuitton Moët Hennessy luxury empire.
-Bernard Arnault, head of the company, said a failure to strike a deal with Mr. Trump would be “the fault of Brussels.”`\
+Bernard Arnault, head of the company, said a failure to strike a deal with President Trump would be “the fault of Brussels.”`\
 https://nytimes.com/2025/04/17/business/trump-tariffs-lvmh-bernard-arnault.html

 **Is it Josh Simmons or bust for the Chiefs in Round 1 of the NFL Draft?**\